 Pressure Containment:

-• Function: Tubing must withstand high pressures from the reservoir fluids as well as any pressure variations during production.
+Function: Tubing must withstand high pressures from the reservoir fluids and any pressure variations during production.

-• Importance: Ensures that fluids are safely and efficiently conveyed to the surface without leakage.
+Importance: Ensures fluids are safely and efficiently conveyed to the surface without leakage.

 Maintaining Well Integrity: